 - What IT initiatives and projects should be undertaken in the short-term and long-term?

 As we've already seen, the IT strategy plays the key role of aligning the organization's technology investments with its business goals, which can lead to a range of benefits.
 Here are the top ones:

 1. Increased security

 The right IT strategy can contribute to increased security by ensuring that your organization has the necessary safeguards in place to protect against threats.
 Here are two examples:

 - Risk assessment and management: The IT strategy document can guide the security teams to identify and assess potential security risks, as well as provide a roadmap for how to mitigate those risks.
 This might include measures such as implementing strong password policies and regularly updating software to fix vulnerabilities.

 - Investment in security infrastructure: An IT strategy can also provide guidance on the types of security measures and technologies that an organization should invest in.
-This might include investing infirewalls, VPNs, intrusion detection systems, and other security tools to protect against cyber threats.
+This might include investing infirewalls, VPNs, intrusion detection systems, SIEM tools, SOAR tools and other security solutions to protect against cyber threats.

 Developing an IT strategy can help you come up with solutions to any gaps in your network security.
 With it, you can easily outline the current state of various items, which can be very insightful information on how to minimize attack vectors.